Faster cosmological analysis with power spectrum without simulations: Theory

-Fig~\ref{fig:matrix} compares the analytical covariance matrix with the simulated covariance matrix for BOSS NGC z1 redshift bin with the best-fit cosmological parameters in Table~\ref{tab:cosmo}.\footnote{You can find the comparison of the covariance matrix for the other 8 samples here \url{https://github.com/YanxiangL/Analytical-compressed-cov/tree/main/analytic_vs_sim}.} Fig~\ref{fig:matrix} illustrates that the analytical covariance matrix agrees well with the simulated covariance matrix for the auto-covariance of the monopole and quadrupole.
-The cross-covariance matrix agrees less well with the simulation except at the diagonal, particularly as we go to non-linear scales.
-On one hand, this is because the simulated cross-covariance matrix clearly has large variations over a short scale range, which indicates the cross-covariance matrix from simulations are very noisy.
-On the other hand, it is likely that our choice of non-linear bias parameters do not precisely match the clustering of the simulations on non-linear scales.
-Nonetheless, we find that the disagreement in the off-diagonal elements of the cross-covariance matrix does not significantly change the constraints on the cosmological parameters, as the amplitude of these components is generally much smaller than either the diagonals of their respective blocks, \textit{and} the off-diagonal terms of the auto-covariance matrices for the monopole and quadrupole. \citet{Wadekar_2021} similarly demonstrates that the off-diagonal components of the cross-covariance between the monopole and quadrupole have a marginal impact on the constraint of the cosmological parameters.
+Fig.~\ref{fig:matrix} compares the analytical covariance matrix with the simulated covariance matrix for the eBOSS LRG NGC subsample.
+For the analytical covariance matrix, we use the best-fit cosmological parameters obtained from our first fitting iteration which itself used an analytical covariance matrix computed with the ``Template" parameters in Table \ref{tab:initial}, and without the compression (A1 in Table~\ref{tab:cosmo}).\footnote{You can find the comparison of the covariance matrix for the other eight samples here \url{https://github.com/YanxiangL/Analytical-compressed-cov/tree/main/analytic_vs_sim}.} The blue band is the sampling noise of the simulated covariance matrix computed with equation~(\ref{eq:delta_C}).
+Fig~\ref{fig:matrix} illustrates that the analytical covariance matrix is generally consistent with the simulated covariance matrix within the sampling noise, especially along the diagonal.
+The small disagreement could be because the local Lagrangian relation is not perfect, so some part of the analytical covariance matrix deviates slightly from the simulated one.
+Nonetheless, we find that the disagreement in the off-diagonal elements of the covariance matrix does not significantly change the constraints on the cosmological parameters, as the amplitude of these components is generally much smaller than either the diagonals of their respective blocks. \citet{Wadekar_2021} similarly demonstrates that the off-diagonal components of the covariance between the monopole and quadrupole have a marginal impact on the constraint of the cosmological parameters.